-- Do you assist in Kindergarten placement?
-SJP has an extensive advisory process that begins a full year before K applications are due.
-We start with a general K application orientation meeting and follow through with a series of individual family meetings and consultations.
-Both teachers and director visit a full-range of SF grade schools and thus are able to advise on the optimum fit between a child and a prospective school.
+- Do you assist in kindergarten placement?
+SJP has an extensive advisory process that begins a full year before kindergarten applications are due.
+We start with a general application orientation meeting and follow up with a series of individual family meetings and consultations.
+Both teachers and our director visit a full range of SF grade schools and thus are able to advise on the optimum fit between a child and a prospective school.

 - What schools do SJP graduating students go to?
 Our graduating students go to public, parochial, and private schools.
-Over the last 5 years these have included Alamo, Cathedral School for Boys, Claire Lilienthal, Convent for Girls, George Peabody, Hamlin, Jefferson, Katherine Delmar Burke, Lawton, Marin Primary, Notre Dame des Victoires, The Nueva School, Rosa Parks, St. Cecelia, St. Stephen’s, St. Vincent de Paul, San Francisco Day, San Francisco Friends, San Francisco Schoolhouse, Sutro, Town for Boys.
+Some of those have included Alamo, Cathedral School for Boys, Claire Lilienthal, Convent for Girls, George Peabody, Hamlin, Jefferson, Katherine Delmar Burke, Lawton, Marin Country Day, Marin Primary, Notre Dame des Victoires, Nueva, Rosa Parks, St. Brigid, St. Cecilia, St. Stephen’s, St. Vincent de Paul, San Francisco Day, San Francisco Friends, San Francisco Schoolhouse, Sutro, and Town for Boys.

 Please contact us with any questions you may have that are not answered on this page.